Svalbard - Last stop before the North Pole

-Experience high summer in the Arctic with Ocean Atlantic - one of the few ice-class expedition ships built to meet the North Pole pack ice.
+Enjoy the immense beauty of Svalbard on this Arctic adventure cruise among whales, walruses, polar bears and millions of sea birds.
+Experience high summer in the Arctic with Ocean Atlantic - one of the few ice-class expedition ships built to withstand the North Pole’s pack ice.

 Arrival to Longyearbyen, Capital of Svalbard – possibly the northernmost ‘real’ town in the world.